 What to Order: Fish taco, agua fresca of the day

-The best part about getting to Ricky’s right at Noon is there’s is no line.
-As tempting as it will be to order one fish taco and one shrimp taco from this Los Feliz mainstay (by way of Baja) stick with the single fish taco.
+The best part about getting to Ricky’s right at Noon is there’s no line.
+As tempting as it will be to order one fish taco and one shrimp taco from this Los Feliz (by way of Ensenada) hero, stick with the single fish taco.
 By the third stop you’ll be glad you held back.
+The sludgy bucketful of batter sitting next to the frier doesn’t look like much, but once the oil works its magic its crunch makes all other L.A. fish tacos cower in shame.
 These days Ricky’s is only open on Thursdays through Sundays, so you’ll have to start off at option B on Monday-Wednesday.

 B. MEXICALI TACO & CO

 Address: 702 North Figueroa Street, Los Angeles.
 213-613-0416

 What to Order: Carne Asada Taco (or Vampiro), Horchata